Useful and Interesting Links

 A blog pointing to and describing ephemera resources, all of which will be of interest to viewers of this website. http://ephemeraresources.blogspot.com/ It's centered on the UK, but covers widely the world.

-A new project of Patrick Belk and David Earle: Pulpmags.org -- covers, histories, links, essays; just beginning, but already full of fascinating things.
+A new project of Patrick Belk and David Earle: Pulpmags.org -- covers, histories, links, essays; currently 425 full-text pulps online.

 EVERY WEEK magazine was intended as a parallel journal to be published with the syndicated Sunday magazines from ASM.
 It ran only from 1915-8 before being killed off by the board.
 The University of Nebraska at Lincoln has a project to digitize all the issues and put them online.

 Nancy Ellis has some excellent Flickr streams for old magazine covers and ads.

 Astonishing collection of items about movie magazines, their covers, publishing history, &etc!.
 Moviemags.com

 Prof. David Earle's enewsstand project, with cover art and interesting historical articles about many popular magazines of the twentieth century.